Financing Your Legal Education

 • 5.
 Notify Admissions of Any External Scholarships (June - July)

-If you have been awarded any external scholarship awards, please notify the Office of Admissions via email at admissions@law.miami.edu before enrollment so that these awards will be reflected on and applied to your student account.
+If you have been awarded any external scholarship awards, please notify the Office of Admissions via email at admissions@law.miami.edu before enrollment.

 • 6.
 Sign Up for Direct Deposit (July)